aaronhan223/aaronhan223.github.io/_pages/about.md

 Research Interests
 ======
 I am boardly interested in developing principles and practice of trustworthy machine learning.
-Specifically, I have been focused on (1) **Uncertainty quantification**: to better capture the epistemic uncertainty in common predictive modeling and classification problems.
-(2) **Robustness**: to strengthen the model's defense on adversarial attack, data poisoning and distribution drift, and construct certified robustness to provide safety guarantee via statistical modeling and optimization methods.
-(3) **Interpretability**: build human understandable explanations for model decisions, with particular focus on non *i.i.d.* data such as time series or sequential data.
+Specifically, I have been focused on the following research topics

+ - `Uncertainty quantification`: to better capture the epistemic uncertainty in common predictive modeling and classification problems.
+ - **Robustness**: to strengthen the model's defense on adversarial attack, data poisoning and distribution drift, and construct certified robustness to provide safety guarantee via statistical modeling and optimization methods.
+ - **Interpretability**: build human understandable explanations for model decisions, with particular focus on non i.i.d. data such as time series or sequential data.

 Getting started
 ======